2025 – 2026

-The Superior Court of Justice hires 25 law students each year to fill clerkship positions throughout the province; three of these positions are dedicated to the Divisional Court in Toronto, and two positions (one in Ottawa and one in Toronto) require oral and written fluency in English and French.
+The Superior Court of Justice hires 27 law students each year to fill clerkship positions throughout the province; three of these positions are dedicated to the Divisional Court in Toronto, and two positions (one in Ottawa and one in Toronto) require oral and written fluency in English and French.
 Please note that law clerks are contract employees of the Ministry of the Attorney General.

 See Program Information for details on law clerk duties, position locations, and terms of employment.